Celebrating it’s own existence

 The video part of the installation (here without the specially composed music by Maarten van der Vleuten)

-Hong Kong Design Week 2008, in conversation with Bert Dirrix and Paul Diederren, left Ole Bouman
+Hong Kong Design Week 2008, in conversation with Bert Dirrix (r) and Paul Diederen, left Ole Bouman